← Back to blog

 4. Fundraising and investor relations.
 Building the data room, preparing the financial section of the pitch deck, modelling dilution and use of proceeds, supporting due diligence, and handling investor questions on the numbers.
 A good fractional CFO has been through 20+ raises and knows what UK and European VCs scrutinise.

 5. SaaS-specific revenue recognition.
-Most UK SaaS companies between £500K and £3M ARR have revenue recognition wrong.
+Most early-stage UK SaaS companies have revenue recognition wrong.
 Annual contracts booked as a lump sum, one-off services mixed with recurring revenue, set-up fees recognised on receipt instead of over the contract term.
 A fractional CFO fixes this so the numbers actually match the story you tell investors.

 6. Exit preparation.
 If a sale or acquisition is on the horizon in the next 12-24 months, the financial preparation starts now.
 Clean accounts, defensible projections, customer concentration analysis, gross margin clarity, and a quality-of-earnings-ready data room.
 The valuation difference between a "messy" and a "clean" SaaS business is often 2-3x ARR multiple.